MrDevLovePer/the-heart-disease-predictor/README.md

 # heart-disease
- This is a heart disease predicting project based on logistic regression model
+ This is a heart disease predicting project.

+ Model Used: Logistic Regression

+Data Set: Downloaded from Kaggle